fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 The first way searches for a matching text from the entire HTML code rendered by the component.

 The second way uses the [getByText](https://testing-library.com/docs/dom-testing-library/api-queries#bytext) method of the object returned by the render method.
 The method returns the element that contains the given text.
 An exception occurs if no such element exists.
-For this reason we would technically not need to specify any additional expectation.
+For this reason, we would technically not need to specify any additional expectation.

 The third way is to search for a specific element that is rendered by the component with the [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) method that receives a [CSS-selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) as its parameter.